Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 - Medium and wide widths are available

-The Lone Peak 9 brings plenty of upgrades, the gaiter hook is a thoughtful addition, the colors are vibrant, and the increased cushioning and bounce make each step feel great.
-The StoneGuard insert adds extra protection, and the updated outsole enhances grip and durability compared to the Lone Peak 7 and 8.
+The Lone Peak 9 introduces some real improvements: the added gaiter hook is a thoughtful touch, the color options are more vibrant, and the increased cushioning and bounce make every step feel lighter and more responsive.
+The StoneGuard insert boosts underfoot protection, and the updated MaxTrac™ outsole offers noticeably better grip and durability compared to the Lone Peak 7 and 8.

 Trail running | Hiking | Thru-hiking